 Medicare beneficiaries are free to reject employer plan coverage and retain Medicare as their primary coverage.
 However, when Medicare is the primary payer, employers cannot offer such Employees (or their Spouses) secondary coverage for items and services covered by Medicare.
-Medicare states that an employer cannot sponsor or contribute to individual Medicare supplement health plans, Medicare HMOs, or Group Medicare Advantage plans for Medicare beneficiaries who are otherwise eligible for active group health coverage.
+Medicare states that an employer cannot sponsor, contribute to, or otherwise facilitate enrollment in coverage intended only to supplement Medicare's benefits (e.g., individual Medicare supplement health plans, Medicare HMOs, or Group Medicare Advantage plans) for Medicare beneficiaries who are otherwise eligible for active group medical coverage.
 Therefore, the Plan does not offer group Medicare supplement health plans, group Medicare HMOs or Group Medicare Advantage plans to Employees and their Spouses over age 65 who are Medicare beneficiaries, and the Employee and their eligible Spouse can no longer receive a subsidy under The Church Pension Fund Post-Retirement Medical Assistance Plan.
 Failure to comply with the MSP rules can result in penalties assessed against the employer.
 It is the employer's responsibility to comply with the MSP rules and by participating in the Plans the employer agrees to indemnify and hold the Medical Trust harmless from any claims resulting from the failure to comply with the MSP rules.